 - Develop a post-secondary (college and/or career preparation) plan that clearly reflects the options and choices available to them upon graduation.

 - Demonstrate healthy, responsible behavior and work collaboratively and respectfully in an ethnically, culturally, linguistically, and socio-economically diverse community.

 - Recognize and respect the rules and processes that govern society.

-With our small, school setting, students are able to have mutual respect with classmates and staff.
+With our small, school setting, students are able to have mutual respect with peers and staff.

 Each student receives case management services to help with personal and social situations.
 When someone has an ability to deal with difficult situations, they are able to thrive personally and academically.
 Case managers work closely with the students to access resources provided by Fresno EOC and other community agencies to address personal, family, social, and emotional needs.
-In addition to case management services, SOUL offers mental health counseling through partners, as well as additional support services through Fresno State’s Social Work program.
-Case managers are available to every student at SOUL, whether enrolled in the Classroom-Based Program or in the Independent Study Program.
+In addition to case management services, SOUL offers Social/Emotional Coaching, support services through Fresno State’s Social Work program, and a myriad of Fresno EOC and community partner resources.
+Case managers are available to every student at SOUL.
 A family meeting is held upon enrollment, followed by several individual meetings so that a trusting relationship can be developed.
-Case managers are well versed in student needs assessment, and appropriate service and resource referrals.
+Case managers are well versed in student needs assessment, and appropriate service and resource referrals for the whole family.